 Firstly, print a copy of your CV, take a short break and then proofread from your paper copy.
-Then get a family member of friend to read over it for a basic error check.
+Then get a family member or friend to read it for a basic error check.
 From there, find at least 3 other people to review and critique it.

 These people should ideally be in the pharma or med device industries (or a related field) so they can offer advice about key information to include.

-All feedback is useful within your job hunt.
+All feedback is useful in your job hunt.
 Learn to ask for it, and learn to learn from it.